TheRoks/next16-commerce/STEPS.md

 ### Home page

-- Enable cacheComponents.
+- There is a simpler way: Enable cacheComponents.
 This will opt all our async calls into dynamic, and also give us errors whenever an async call does not have a suspense boundary above it, and allow us to use the new 'use cache' directive to mark components, functions, or pages as cachable.
 - First', let's review the rendering strategy of our apps home page.
 Let's go back to our banner on the Home page.
 - Toggle the rendering boundary, see the dynamic WelcomeBanner, user profile dynamic too.
 - What about these other ones?
 For example Hero.